What’s the difference between PocketLab One, PocketLab Voyager, and PocketLab Weather?

 For iOS and Android phones and tablets you can use the PocketLab mobile app.
 Download the mobile app from the iTunes App Store or the Google Play Store.

 You can use the PocketLab web app to connect with Chromebooks, Mac OSX, and Android (iOS and Windows currently block a Bluetooth connection to a browser).
 To use the PocketLab web app go thepocketlab.com/app in an updated Chrome browser.
 Make sure to still check the compatibility requirements for your device here.
-The PocketLab mobile apps on iOS and Android can be found in the App Store and Google Play Store.

 On Chromebook and Mac OSX you can also download the PocketLab Chrome App from the Chrome Store.